PrajwalMDeshanur/Youtube.github.io/README.md

 The portfolio bridges academic concepts with practical applications, showcasing the ability to apply theoretical knowledge from DSA and APS courses to real-world challenges.It highlights not only the capability to solve practical problems but also a commitment to advancing the quality and effectiveness of the services, making it a valuable asset for educational innovation and professional growth in the education sector.Enhancing features such as personalized learning pathways, content recommendations, and performance analytics can significantly improve student engagement and satisfaction.

 # Objectives
-**1.** Applying theoretical concepts from Data Structures and Algorithms (DSA) and Algorithmic Problem Solving (APS) course to practical, real-world problems within the PW platform.
+**1.** Applying theoretical concepts from Data Structures and Algorithms (DSA) and Algorithmic Problem Solving (APS) course to practical, real-world problems within the PW platform. </br>
-**2.** Addressing specific business challenges faced by PW through the application of algorithmic problem solving.
+**2.** Addressing specific business challenges faced by PW through the application of algorithmic problem solving. </br>
-**3.** Improving data processing and analytics to provide valuable insights to PW's users for recommendation of courses.
+**3.** Improving data processing and analytics to provide valuable insights to PW's users for recommendation of courses. </br>
-**4.**Introduction of effective and optimal algorithm to already exisiting algorithm.
+**4.** Introduction of effective and optimal algorithm to already exisiting algorithm. </br>